OmarShehata/minimal-embedding-template/README.md

 3. From the Developer tab, load the model and start the local server.
 4. Run `pnpm lmstudio-embedding` (or `npm run lmstudio-embedding`).

+You can change which embedding model the script uses by editing the `embed()` function in `lib/embeddings-lmstudio.js`.

 ### Clustering

 `example-clustering/index.js`